Zhayida/TOA-mic_rig/README.md

 The code is based on the journal paper
-"TOA Based Self-Calibration of Dual Microphone Array" by Simayijiang Zhayida, Simon Burgess, Yubin Kuang, and Kalle Åström.
+"TOA Based Self-Calibration of Dual Microphone Array" by Simayijiang Zhayida, Simon Burgess, Yubin Kuang, and Kalle Ã…strÃ¶m.

 All code and data can be used free of charge for academic research, provided that you cite the mentioned paper.